kisiseldwarf/twitter_retriever_minecraft/README.md

 ## Installation

-To install Twitter Retriever on a Computer, you can either *copy / paste it to a file* or use the *pastebin download utility* provided by ComputerCraftOS.
+To install Twitter Retriever on a Computer, you can *copy / paste it to a file*, preferably a file named **twitter_retriver.lua**.

 ## Usage